yonrasgg/TechNomadiX/_posts/2024-07-01-obviously-agile.md

 Agile methodologies value the ability to respond to change throughout the project, understanding that flexibility is key to successful software development.

-- **Sub-point A**: Plans are made, but they are flexible.
+- Plans are made, but they are flexible.
 Agile methodologies incorporate processes like **retrospectives** and **sprint reviews** to ensure that the project adapts as requirements evolve.
-- **Sub-point B**: The concept of **Humphrey's Law**—"customers don’t know what they want until they see it in operation"—is central to agile.
+- The concept of **Humphrey's Law**—"customers don’t know what they want until they see it in operation"—is central to agile.
 Agile methodologies use customer feedback to guide development.

 *[Reference: Agile Adaptability](https://medium.com/@prestinisebastian/agile-flexibility-and-adaptability-67f87f20a498)*